Infinity Renewables Ltd of 3rd Floor, The Pinnacle, Station Way, Crawley, England, RH10 1JH (“We”).

 - to protect the rights, property, or safety of our staff and/or sub-contractors, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and for compliance with laws; and

 - with third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 How we store personal data

 Our primary method of storing personal data is within the United Kingdom.
-We use Microsoft Office, Dropbox and Xero and this may involve the transfer of personal data outside the European Economic Area (EEA).
+We use Microsoft Office, Google GSuite, Dropbox and Xero and this may involve the transfer of personal data outside the European Economic Area (EEA).